Sport as a tool for good

 Organisations wishing to partner with World Rugby within the Spirit of Rugby framework are invited to download and review the Spirit of Rugby Guide and Application.
 CLICK HERE TO DOWNLOAD

-NOTE: The current Spirit of Rugby application period is closed and will reopen in July 2017.
+NOTE: The current Spirit of Rugby application period is closed.

 If you require any further information on the Spirit of Rugby application process, please contact: